 The interior shows a functionalist reinforced concrete construction.
 Segmental arched girders span the 60 meter long and 25 meter wide hall, which is lit by a glass roof.

-After heavy destruction during the Second World War, the market hall was rebuilt and reopened in 1953.
+After severe destruction during World War II, the market hall was rebuilt and reopened in 1953.

-In 1971 the market hall was to be demolished.
-An opposition of stall owners, citizens, press and monument office opposed this.
+In 1971, the market hall was to be demolished.
+An opposition consisting of stall owners, citizens, the press and the Office for the Preservation of Historical Monuments opposed this.